-subject to the constraints, $\sum_{j=1}^m \sum_{i=1}^{n_j} \{p_i\}_j = 1$ and all $\{p_i\}_j > 0$ (see Vardi's Equation 2.2, where we avoid his explicit treatment of matching $\theta_i$ draws; implicitly allowing multiple point mass contributions at the same $\theta_i$ to give a summed contribution to the atomic $d\hat{P}_\theta (\theta)$).
+subject to the constraints, $\sum_{j=1}^m \sum_{i=1}^{n_j} \{p_i\}_j = 1$ and all $\{p_i\}_j > 0$ [see Vardi's Equation (2.2), where we avoid his explicit treatment of matching $\theta_i$ draws, implicitly allowing multiple point mass contributions at the same $\theta_i$ to give a summed contribution to the atomic $d\hat{P}_\theta (\theta)$].\vadjust{\goodbreak}

-Importantly, the resulting biased sampling estimator for the unknown $Z_k$ allows for a recursive solution via the iterative updating of initial guesses ($\hat{Z}_k > 0$) as follows,
+Importantly, the resulting biased sampling estimator for the unknown $Z_k$ allows for a recursive solution via the iterative updating of initial guesses ($\hat{Z}_k > 0$) as follows:

-(adapted from Gill et al.'s 1988 Proposition 1.1 c).
-As discussed by \citet{var85} and \citet{gey94} the above system of $(m-1)$ equations in $(m-1)$ unknowns (given $Z_1=1$) with Gauss-Seidel type iterative updates is globally convergent; although the gradient and Hessian of the likelihood function are also accessible, meaning that alternative maximization strategies harnessing this information may prove more efficient within a restricted domain.
+(adapted from \citeauthor{gil88}'s \citeyear{gil88} Proposition~1.1c).
+As discussed by \citet{var85} and \citet{gey94}, the above system of $(m-1)$ equations in $(m-1)$ unknowns (given $Z_1=1$) with Gauss--Seidel type iterative updates is globally convergent, although the gradient and Hessian of the likelihood function are also accessible, meaning that alternative maximization strategies harnessing this information may prove more efficient within a restricted domain.

-The convergence properties of the biased sampling estimator for the unknown $F$ (i.e., $P_\theta$) and its associated $W_j$ ($Z_j$) in general state spaces (possibly infinite-dimensional) have been thoroughly characterized by \citet{gil88} using the theory of empirical processes indexed by sets and functions (cf.\ \citealt{dud83}).
-In particular, \citet{gil88} demonstrate a central limit theorem (CLT) for convergence of the vector of normalization estimates, $\mathbf{\hat{W}}$, to the truth, $\mathbf{W}$, as $\sqrt{N}(\mathbf{\hat{W}} - \mathbf{W}) \xrightarrow[]{d} \mathcal{N}(\mathbf{0},\Sigma)$, where the covariance matrix, $\Sigma$, takes the form given in their Proposition 2.3 (for the case here of $Z_1=1$ known, otherwise their Equation 2.24).
-The sample-based estimate of this error matrix, $\hat{\Sigma}$, is easily computed from the output of a standard biased sampling simulation, and in our numerical experiments with the banana-shaped pseudo-likelihood function of Section \ref{banana} it was observed to give (on average, with an approximate transformation via Slutsky's lemma) a satisfactory, though slightly conservative, match to the sample variance of $\log \hat{Z}$ under repeat simulation, even at relatively small sample sizes.
+The convergence properties of the biased sampling estimator for the unknown $F$ (i.e., $P_\theta$) and its associated $W_j$ ($Z_j$) in general state spaces (possibly infinite-dimensional) have been thoroughly characterized by \citet{gil88} using the theory of empirical processes indexed by sets and functions (cf. \citealt{dud83}).
+In particular, \citet{gil88} demonstrate a central limit theorem (CLT) for convergence of the vector of normalization estimates, $\hat{\mathbf{W}}$, to the truth, $\mathbf{W}$, as $\sqrt{N}(\hat{\mathbf{W}} - \mathbf{W}) \xrightarrow{d} \mathcal{N}(\mathbf{0},\Sigma)$, where the covariance matrix, $\Sigma$, takes the form given in their Proposition~2.3 [for the case here of $Z_1=1$ known, otherwise their Equation (2.24)].
+The sample-based estimate of this error matrix, $\hat{\Sigma}$, is easily computed from the output of a standard biased sampling simulation, and in our numerical experiments with the banana-shaped pseudo-likelihood function of Section~\ref{banana} it was observed to give (on average, with an approximate transformation via Slutsky's lemma) a satisfactory, though slightly conservative, match to the sample variance of $\log \hat{Z}$ under repeat simulation, even at relatively small sample sizes.